awsdocs/service-quotas-user-guide/doc_source/compliance.md

-# Compliance validation for AWS Service Quotas<a name="compliance"></a>
+# Compliance validation for Service Quotas<a name="compliance"></a>

-Third\-party auditors assess the security and compliance of AWS Service Quotas as part of multiple AWS compliance programs\.
+Third\-party auditors assess the security and compliance of Service Quotas as part of multiple AWS compliance programs\.
 These include SOC, PCI, FedRAMP, HIPAA, and others\.

 For a list of AWS services in scope of specific compliance programs, see [AWS Services in Scope by Compliance Program](http://aws.amazon.com/compliance/services-in-scope/)\.
 For general information, see [AWS Compliance Programs](http://aws.amazon.com/compliance/programs/)\.